data-forge/data-forge-plot-c3/README.md

 # data-forge-plot-c3

-This is a plugin to Data-Forge Plot for plotting charts using C3.
+This is a plugin chart template to be used with [Data-Forge Plot](https://www.npmjs.com/package/data-forge-plot).